MetalHexx/TeensyROM-UI/README.md

 ## Help Guides
 Coming soon.

-## Who is this for?
+## Who should use this and why?
 #### Modern Desktop Warriors
 If you multitask a lot and don't always have a lot of time to sink into a full C64 play session, this is for you.
 Turn on the C64, load the UI, click random, and you get instant gratification from a quick play session.

-#### Chiptune Lovers
+#### Chiptune / Scene Demo Lovers
 This is the retro jukebox you've been looking for.
 The continuous playing capability turns your 8-bit machine into a streaming service so can enjoy tunes hands free while you do other things.
-Nothing beats a true hardware SID experience. :)
+Try adding scene demos and even games into the music rotation -- retro MTV? lol

 #### Purists
-Sure, this lacks the oldschool nostalgia.
-But I challenge you to give it a shot.
+Even if your prefer to interact directly with the commodore, I think you'll find a lot of great utility here.
+If you tag favorites, they're copied to the /Favorites folder on the TR.
 Try the SID music player while you're busy doing other things.
-It also has plenty of file transfer utility to reduce the SD card / USB juggling operation.
+The file transfer and serial debugging tools are handy too.

 #### Realtime Programming Development Environment
 The automatic detection and synchronization of files has potential for realtime development or music making applications.
+Send your feature suggestions for anything I can do to help here.

-#### Kids
+#### Kids / Social Activities
 Kids have short attention spans.
 The randomization features are invaluable here and will keep them engaged for much longer.
 Try the play timer to automatically jump to new games.

-#### Conference / Demo Booths
+#### Conference / Meetup Demonstration Booths
-The selectable play timer provides a great way to automatically launch titles for hands free demonstration.
+The selectable play timer provides a great way to automatically launch titles for hands free demonstration at a conference or meetup.

 ## The Project Story
 I am a late bloomer commodore 64 nerd.
 I found a C64 at an auction and thought, hey, maybe I can find a way to control one of these with MIDI to make some music.
 I started researching ways to get some games on this thing.